davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 cannot test every possible variation of the standard library that build-std enables.

-The tier of a target no longer determines whether the availability of the standard library, but rather the level of support provided for the standard library on the target.
+The tier of a target no longer determines the possibility of using the standard library, but rather the level of support provided for the standard library on the target.

 Cargo and Rust project documentation will clearly document the configurations which are tested upstream and are guaranteed to work.
 Any other configurations